What’s the process?

 We won’t insist on sitting still or being quiet.
 We’re going to recognize that there are challenges inherent to a mind and body that don’t stay still — while we also look for, practice and praise the positives in that aspect.

 We’re going to start where we are and build on what already feels easy and natural.
-Most kids are natural movers, so movement often forms the early basis of our work.
-Before they know it, they’re building neural connections they didn’t even believe they could.

 We’ll take the things that feel difficult and turn them over like a coin to look for the hidden strength in them.